microsoft/commercial-marketplace-offer-solution/marketplace/application/base-image-vm/README.md

 ### Packaging

 Once you have finished modifying the files, you can package the solution using the [packaging script](../../../scripts/package.ps1) provided in the `scripts` folder.
-This will generate a deployment package (`marketplacePackage.zip`) that contains all the files needed for your solution template offer.
+This will generate a deployment package (`marketplacePackage.zip`) that contains all the files needed for your offer.

 ```
 ./package.ps1 -assetsFolder ../marketplace/application/base-image-vm/app-contents -releaseFolder my_st_offer